 In 1972, the Indiana Legislature established what is now known as the State Excise Police, Gaming Agent, Gaming Control Officer and Conservation Enforcement Officers’ Retirement Plan.
 The purpose of this plan is to provide retirement, disability and survivor benefits for employees of the Department of Natural Resources, the Alcohol and Tobacco Commission and the Indiana Gaming Commission who are engaged exclusively in the performance of law enforcement duties.
 The Indiana State Legislature added Gaming Agents to this plan effective July 1, 2005.

 If you were a state excise police or conservation enforcement officer on Sept.
 2, 1971, you were required to participate in this plan unless you filed a written notice not to participate.
-You must have filed this written notice with the Indiana Public Retirement System (INPRS) Board of Trustees within twenty (20) days prior to Sept.
+You must have filed this written notice with the Public Employees' Retirement Fund (PERF) within twenty (20) days prior to Sept.
 2, 1971.
 If you elected not to participate, you are forever ineligible to participate in this retirement plan.

 If you became a state excise police or conservation enforcement officer after Sept.
 2, 1971, you are required to participate in the plan as a condition of employment.